SecSimon/TTM/README.md

 ## Threat Modeling for Internet of Things Devices

-A new threat modeling tool available as GitHub page and deskop application (soon).
+A new threat modeling tool available as GitHub page and deskop application.

 ## How to use TTModeler